 - Email Rev. Kim Capps (firstname.lastname@example.org) and she can talk you through some ideas on how to connect and become involved.

 - Join the Bible/book study that meets on Mondays at 1:00pm or 7:00pm.
 It’s led by Rev. Stephanie Vader and you can read more about it (and find the Zoom link) here.
 There’s no need to wait for a new topic or book, join anytime!

 - Join a group that sounds good to you!
-There’s the monthly women’s book club, reading a different book every month (and finishing it is optional).
+There’s the monthly book discussion group, reading a different book every month (and finishing it is optional).
 You could join the Theology on Tap group, go out for lunch with the young adults, or meet with other parents of young children at Parent Connect.

 - Join a volunteer group.
 We have lots of them.
 You can help help feed the homeless, participate in the green team, lend a hand at an early childhood & development center in Baltimore, or help with the Laurel Advocacy & Referral Services.
 And those are just some of the options!
 Volunteering side-by-side with someone is a great way to meet and get to know people at Emmanuel.